FAQ for Associate Faculty

 Q: I don’t live near Waco, or even in Texas.
 Can I apply?

 A: Yes!
 As long as you are located and licensed within the United States, you can apply for an associate faculty position.
 We are able to search far and wide for expert clinicians, and we cover travel costs for all of our faculty.

 Q: I am interested in an associate (Lecturer) position.
 What does this position entail?

 A: Most of the associate (“Lecturer”) positions are for our immersive laboratory sessions.
 Immersive labs are blocks of time where students focus on the lab content of one course at a time.
 While the entire duration of the onsite lab is typically 1-2 weeks, each lab course is 3 to 6 days in length.
 Typical duties include providing small group instruction for a group of 10-14 students, maintaining consistency in instruction from the lead faculty, and administering practical and skill check examinations.
 Duties in some courses may include leading blocks of instruction with material provided/guided by the course lead faculty, and grading student projects.
-Please see this document (link coming soon) for a more complete list of roles and responsibilities for both the associate faculty and the course faculty.

 Q: What if I have never taught before?

 A: That’s fine with us, as all the BU DPT faculty were in that position at one point as well.
 The core faculty will guide you to success.

 Q: I have been an associate faculty member for Baylor previously.
 Do I have to reapply for each course / each year?